seamapi/docs/docs/device-and-system-integration-guides/dormakaba-oracode-locks/creating-dormakaba-oracode-offline-access-codes.md

 #### 1. Create an Hourly-Bound Offline Access Code

 To create an hourly-bound offline access code, provide the `device_id` of the lock for which you want to create the code and set `is_offline_access_code` to `true`.
 Specify the `starts_at` and `ends_at` [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) timestamps to define the active time window for the offline code.
 Make sure to set the duration of the code to match—exactly—one of the [user levels](creating-dormakaba-oracode-offline-access-codes.md#user-levels) on the device.
 You can also assign an optional `name` to the offline access code.

+{% hint style="info" %}
+Do not include a time zone or offset.
+Seam automatically uses the time zone of the lock, as configured when the corresponding [dormakaba Oracode site was connected to Seam](../../device-guides/dormakaba-oracode-locks.md#setup-instructions).
+{% endhint %}

-For more details, see the [Create Access Code endpoint](../../api-clients/access_codes/create.md).
+For more details, see the [Create Access Code endpoint](../../api-clients/access-codes/create-an-access-code.md).

 {% tabs %}
 {% tab title="Python" %}